Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 [Colab Notebook](https://colab.research.google.com/drive/18hnP5Q3xYndpPDExEP5d7FRddGPBejr_?usp=sharing)

 The implementation was taken from [this GitHub repository](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/ViLT/Fine_tuning_ViLT_for_VQA.ipynb) which was based off of a HuggingFace article on a basic VQA implementation[13].
-Some modifications were made to the training functoin with an optimizer and a learning rate scheduler being added.
+Some modifications were made to the training function with an optimizer and a learning rate scheduler being added.

 The dataset used was only the validation set of the [VQA v2 dataset](https://visualqa.org/download.html) since this codebase is simply a demo, so the training data was a bit lacking.
 However, it still was able to somewhat accurately understand the question and give proper and relevant answers, and with more training data and training epochs, the performance could be drastically improved.